PlayboyPrime/ModalMod/Explanations.md

 |{user.dm}|Will send the message to the user.|

-## Variables you can use in replyToinIeraction.message and sendMessage.message:
+## Variables you can use in replyToInteraction.message and sendMessage.message:

 |Variable|Replacement|
 |--------|-----------|